 Committed cost sharing may be supplied from a number of sources, including the following:

 - Cash Contributions: Cash contributions are CU Boulder funds and/or money provided to CU Boulder by external sources to pay the university’s direct costs of a sponsored project.
 The university can make a cash contribution to a sponsored project for cost sharing purposes.
-This can be in the form of a university gift, endowment earnings and/or other unrestricted funds to pay for any of the direct costs associated with a sponsored project (e.g., salaries, fringe benefits, travel, equipment, etc.).
-In addition to a PI’s home department, the following entities may also be available to contribute cash cost share depending on the availability of funds: Research Innovation Office (RIO), College of Arts and Sciences, College of Engineering, and Graduate School.
+This can be in the form of a university gift, endowment earnings, and/or other unrestricted funds to pay for any of the direct costs associated with a sponsored project (e.g., salaries, fringe benefits, travel, equipment, etc.).
+In addition to a PI’s home department, the following entities may also be available to contribute cash cost share depending on the availability of funds: Research Innovation Office (RIO), College of Arts and Sciences, College of Engineering, Graduate School, and more.
 In most cases, federal funds cannot be used to fulfill a cost share commitment.

 - Contributed Facilities & Administrative (F&A) Costs: This refers to the F&A associated with any cash contributions made to the project by the university.
-For example, if the PI plans to contribute time and effort to the project without compensation from the sponsor, the monetary value of this effort as well as the F&A associated with that effort may be offered as cost share.
+For example, if the PI plans to contribute time and effort to the project without compensation from the sponsor, the monetary value of this effort as well as the fringe benefits and F&A associated with that effort may be offered as cost share.
 Contributed F&A is always calculated using the F&A rate appropriate for the activity that the university has negotiated with the Department of Health and Human Services (DHHS) or according to the sponsor’s established indirect cost rate policy for non-profit, U.S. governmental agencies, and some federal sponsors.
 Contributed F&A may only be used as a part of the fulfillment of the university’s cost share obligation if the sponsor approves.

 - Voluntary Waived F&A are those unreimbursed indirect/overhead costs which the university voluntarily forfeits.
-Specifically, if the sponsor will provide the negotiated F&A rate but the university proposes to accept a lower rate, then this represents a voluntary loss of income to the university and requires pre-approval through the Office of Contracts and Grants (OCG).
+Specifically, if the sponsor will provide the negotiated F&A rate, but the university proposes to accept a lower rate, then this represents a voluntary loss of income to the university and requires pre-approval through the Office of Contracts and Grants (OCG).

 - A sponsored award whose specific purpose is to match another sponsored award funding a single project or program: This is allowable as cost share if pre-approved by all sponsors involved.
 Note that federal funds cannot be used as cost sharing on other federally funded projects, except where authorized by the sponsor.

 - Subawardees may be required to contribute cost sharing requirements based on the proposal solicitation.
+The cost share commitments required from the subawardee will be collected at the time of collection of any other subawardee proposal documents.

 4.4 Revised Cost Share Commitment Budgets